chatterjeemayuri-prog/chatterjeemayuri-prog/README.md

 # Mayuri Chatterjee

-PhD Researcher in Statistics at Stockholm University with experience in statistical modelling, machine learning, survival analysis, longitudinal data analysis, and predictive analytics.
-Interested in applying quantitative and computational methods to healthcare, clinical research, and complex real-world data.
+PhD Researcher in Statistics at Stockholm University with experience in statistical modelling, machine learning, predictive analytics, and quantitative research using complex real-world datasets.
+Interested in applying data-driven methods to problems in healthcare, social science, behavioural research, and applied analytics.

 # Technical Skills